 Presbyterians have been involved in Syria from the early 1800s, when early American Presbyterian missionaries came to the Near East.
 American Presbyterians took the lead in Syria, as they had in Lebanon, in education, health care and church development.
 However, most mission work has been united in Syria (and Lebanon) under one mission society, which included Presbyterians from Scotland and Ireland and Lutherans from Denmark.
-In 1956 the Mission Society of Syria and Lebanon encouraged and helped develop national leadership in the two countries, and the National Evangelical Synod of Syria and Lebanon was established.
+In 1956, the Mission Society of Syria and Lebanon encouraged and helped develop national leadership in the two countries, and the National Evangelical Synod of Syria and Lebanon was established.
 The National Synod now is responsible for all churches, schools and hospitals that were under the mission.

-Begun in 1823, the NESSL is one of the earliest active and continuing overseas mission outreaches for the Presbyterian Church (U.S.A.).Through this mission Presbyterian churches throughout Syria and Lebanon were planted.The entire Bible was translated into Arabic and printed in that language for the first time.World-class educational institutions were established; for example, the American University at Beirut, Beirut College for Women [now a full university known as Lebanese American University] and some 20 elementary and secondary schools).
-Health institutions (e.g., Hamlin Hospital) and other ministries were started and have continued to flourish.
-The church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.
+Begun in 1823, the NESSL is one of the earliest active and continuing overseas mission outreaches for the Presbyterian Church (U.S.A.).
+This mission is responsible for planting churches throughout Syria and Lebanon translating the Bible into Arabic and creating world-class educational institutions.
+The schools include American University at Beirut, Lebanese American University and some 20 elementary and secondary schools.
+The Synod established health institutions that still flourish today.
+The Presbyterian church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.

 The NESSL owns and operates an excellent conference center known as Dhour El Choueir Conference Center.
 The center is thriving with activities for children, youth, women and families.
 It is also a popular location for conferences and retreats.
 The Synod considers Dhour El Choueir Conference Center to be a major locus for continuing education of clergy and laity.
-(Note: If you would like more information on Dhour El Choueir Conference Center — availability, rates, etc. — please contact Najla Kassab or visit the National Evangelical Synod of Syria and Lebanon website.
+(Note: If you would like more information on Dhour El Choueir Conference Center — availability, rates, etc. — please visit the Synod’s web site at http://en.synod-sl.org/.)